Exhibition

 Aalto Logo

-brunelle dias (India, Aotearoa New Zealand) is a painter whose diaristic practice dwells on the intimacies of domestic and everyday scenes.
-Interested in the relationship between figure and ground, she often portrays life as a first-generation immigrant to Aotearoa and explores the metaphysical nature of her environment through the fluid nature of paint. dias holds her Master of Visual Arts from AUT, School of Art and Design.
-Recent exhibitions include A Moment to Hold (The Arts House Trust, 2025), aaj kal (CoCA, 2024), yahaan (Corban’s Estate Art Centre, 2024), kiss taraf (The Art Paper Office, 2023), soft protest (Play_Station, 2023) and the way things are (The Physics Room, 2022). dias was a finalist in the Eden Arts’ Art School Award and her work is held in the Auckland University of Technology Art Collection.
+brunelle dias primbs (India, Aotearoa New Zealand) is a painter whose diaristic practice dwells on the intimacies of domestic and everyday scenes.
+Interested in the relationship between figure and ground, she often portrays life as a first-generation immigrant to Aotearoa and explores the metaphysical nature of her environment through the fluid nature of paint. dias primbs holds her Master of Visual Arts from AUT, School of Art and Design.
+Recent exhibitions include A Moment to Hold (The Arts House Trust, 2025), aaj kal (CoCA, 2024), yahaan (Corban’s Estate Art Centre, 2024), kiss taraf (The Art Paper Office, 2023), soft protest (Play_Station, 2023) and the way things are (The Physics Room, 2022). dias primbs was a finalist in the Eden Arts’ Art School Award and her work is held in the Auckland University of Technology Art Collection.

 Gian Manik (Australia) lives and works in Naarm Melbourne, Australia.
 A queer artist of Dutch and Indian heritage, he often explores various tropes preserved in historical painting, including Orientalism and queer representation throughout art history.
 Manik holds a Bachelor of Fine Arts (Honours) from Curtin University and a Master of Fine Arts from Monash University.
 He has exhibited across Australia and Aotearoa New Zealand, including at The Institute of Modern Art, Brisbane (2025), The Art Gallery of South Australia, Adelaide (2025), Gertrude Glasshouse, Melbourne (2024), Sumer, Tāmaki Makaurau Auckland (2024) and The Australian Centre for Contemporary Art, Melbourne (2022).
 Gian’s work is held in various public collections including The Art Gallery of Western Australia, City of Darrebin and ArtBank Sydney.